galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/API/index.md

 Note that we've skipped talking about `datasets_1` and `datasets_2`.
 These would be the `index` and `show` methods for the datasets resource.
-In many ways, the datasets resource is a simplification of the HDA resource (and it's sibling the !LibraryDatasetDatasetAssociation or LDDA resource - which we'll cover a bit).
+In many ways, the datasets resource is a simplification of the HDA resource (and it's sibling the LibraryDatasetDatasetAssociation or LDDA resource - which we'll cover a bit).
 Datasets is an interface to both HDAs and LDDAs that often (effectively) 'strip' or ignore the information about the datasets' containers.